Close Search

 Wolf Updates

 You can buy a wolf permit for $31.75 at any Idaho Fish and Game office or any license vendor throughout the state.
-Wolf permits are valid for the calendar year they were purchased in and are good statewide.
-Hunters and trappers may each purchase an unlimited number of wolf permits per calendar year.
-Idaho has had a summer population of about 1,500 wolves for the last three years.
-There were nearly 500 wolves harvested in 2022.
+Wolf permits bought with a hunting license are valid for the calendar year they were purchased in.
+Wolf tags bought with a trapping license are valid for the trapping year (July 1-June 30).
+There is no longer a limit to the amount of wolf permits hunters or trappers may purchase.

 Pro Tips from the License Application Department